stevekrouse/rose/README.md

   - numbers and identifiers need validators on keydown / paste

 - submit bug to vuejs where contenteditable node replaced with contenteditable node takes old value (deleting key, val of obj  or elem of array with delete key)

+- add a character like microsoft word's clippy to ask you things about what you want where

 - only be able to add return when a parent somewhere is a function